Beth Sorensen Agnew, MFT

 (408) 834-6985

-My goal is to help reduce worry, fear, avoidance, and unwanted thoughts/images.
-Anxiety treatment includes at-home assignments to help learn new skills and reduce unwanted symptoms.
-I am skilled in sharing approaches that can work for you.
-I have experience helping clients manage and overcome:
+My goal is to help you create a greater understanding of yourself, while also reducing worry, fear, avoidance, and unwanted thoughts/images.
+I take a compassionate and judgement-free approach.
+I am skilled in sharing tactics that can work for you.
+I have experience helping clients manage:

-As a mother myself, I know how transformative it can be to become a mother.
-I enjoy working with women considering pregnancy, as well as during and after pregnancy.
-This includes body changes, communication with your partner, labor anxiety, self-care and parenting approaches.
+Perinatal Support: navigate identity shifts related to parenthood, body changes, and parenting approaches.
+Explore areas including communication with your partner, labor anxiety, and self-care.
 If you are feeling uninterested in the baby, worry about the lack of bonding or are experiencing intrusive thoughts and/or images, then you may be suffering from a Perinatal Mood and Anxiety Disorder.
 I can help you find a way to have a more positive mothering experience.

 About Me